Advertisement

 • When the patient is asked to flex the hip of the paretic leg Leg The lower leg, or just “leg” in anatomical terms, is the part of the lower limb between the knee and the ankle joint.
 The bony structure is composed of the tibia and fibula bones, and the muscles of the leg are grouped into the anterior, lateral, and posterior compartments by extensions of fascia.
 Leg: Anatomy, the examiner should similarly feel the contralateral heel press down into their palm.

 • Positive: failure of the contralateral heel to depress → hip girdle is not being activated to lift the paretic leg Leg The lower leg, or just “leg” in anatomical terms, is the part of the lower limb between the knee and the ankle joint.
 The bony structure is composed of the tibia and fibula bones, and the muscles of the leg are grouped into the anterior, lateral, and posterior compartments by extensions of fascia.
-Leg: Anatomy → suggestive of conversion disorder
+Leg: Anatomy → suggestive of functional neurological symptom disorder

 • Drop arm Arm The arm, or “upper arm” in common usage, is the region of the upper limb that extends from the shoulder to the elbow joint and connects inferiorly to the forearm through the cubital fossa.
 It is divided into 2 fascial compartments (anterior and posterior).
 Arm: Anatomy test: